o1-labs/docs2/examples/zkapps/01-hello-world/README.md

-# Mina zkApp: 01 Hello World
+# zkApp: 01 Hello World

 This Hello World tutorial helps you get started with o1js, zkApps, and programming with zero knowledge proofs.